YinHK-gameDev/unity-learn/user interface/UI Toolkit/Runtime UI/README.md

 A **Panel Settings** asset defines a **panel** in the Scene.
 The panel provides the **root visual element** that **UI hierarchies are attached to**, and **draws the UI in the Scene at runtime**.

+**Panel** defines an **area** that will by default stretch to fit it's parent RectTransform dimensions, more likely usable as container of other RectTransforms (could be called panels if these have same setup) that can define other types of UI elements, depending on what UI components you add to these RTs (Image, Button, ScrollRect...).

 How you **configure the Panel Settings asset determines how the UI is rendered**.
 It also determines how the UI reacts to input.
 For example, the panel that’s visually in the front intercepts clicks from the user before the panels that are visually in the back

  You can configure the Panel Settings asset to do the following: